sfsu-joseo/CSC645/README.md

 | EC1                      | not done yet  |
 | EC2                      | not done yet  |

 If a lab, project or EC is not set to done at grading time, it won't be graded.
-The first thing I do when grading is to see the above table.
+The first thing I do when grading assignments is to see the above table.

 ## Please read carefully all the projects, labs, and extracredit assignments guidelines described in this README file.
 Failure to follow them, may affect negatively your grade.